Busking in Victoria

 The Pilot

-The "elevated" busking locations include the Upper Causeway near the Visitor Centre, Ship Point, two spots in Bastion Square (the plaza area near Wharf Street and the southwest corner of Langley and Bastion Streets), Johnson Street plaza and the northwest corner of Broad and Fort Streets, and the northeast corners of Broad and Yates Streets and Douglas and Broughton Streets.
+The "elevated" busking locations included the Upper Causeway near the Visitor Centre, Ship Point, two spots in Bastion Square (the plaza area near Wharf Street and the southwest corner of Langley and Bastion Streets), Johnson Street plaza and the northwest corner of Broad and Fort Streets, and the northeast corners of Broad and Yates Streets and Douglas and Broughton Streets.

 Juried Process for Piloting "Elevated" Busking Locations

-This spring, licensed buskers were invited to sign up for a five-minute audition in a juried process on June 14 and 17 for the opportunity to perform at piloted "elevated" busking locations with scheduled performances.
+In spring 2024, licensed buskers were invited to sign up for a five-minute audition in a juried process on June 14 and 17 for the opportunity to perform at piloted "elevated" busking locations with scheduled performances.
+An additional audition/juried process took place on July 19.
+Licensed buskers received an invitation by email or phone in early July to participate.

 Busking Showcase at Ship Point